• Skip to primary navigation

 What can I eat it with?

 People think Costa Ricans eat Gallo Pinto only for breakfast—but that’s not true!
-It’s definitely most popular in the morning with fried plantains, cheese, scrambled eggs, natilla (Costa Rican sour cream), plus coffee and some fresh fruit on the side.
+It’s definitely most popular in the morning with fried plantains, cheese, scrambled eggs, natilla (Costa Rican sour cream), plus coffee and some Tropical Fruit Salad on the side.
 But we also eat Pinto at lunch or dinner.
 Try it with pollo a la plancha (grilled chicken) and salad, or with carne en salsa (beef stew) and cabbage salad.
-Honestly, you can eat it with anything you like.

 Can I make it vegetarian/vegan?